khusmann/khusmann.github.io/src/data/blog/2026/average-human-one-testicle-ai-alignment.md

 My graduate work was in human development and family studies, where we spent a lot of time thinking about what it means to model and predict human behavior.
 There's an inherent tradeoff when modeling human behavior that's well-known in behavioral science but I haven't seen touched on in discussions about AI -- and I think it's fundamental to the problem of shallow alignment.

+The tradeoff is between individual accuracy and population generalizability.
+Models optimized to predict specific individuals perform poorly when generalized to others.
+Models optimized for populations perform poorly when applied to specific individuals.
+You can't have both at once.

+To see what I mean, it helps to start with an extreme case: what would perfect shallow alignment actually require?

-## A Perfectly Aligned AI Is A Copy Of You
+## A Perfectly Aligned AI Is A Model Of You

 As a thought experiment, let's imagine what a perfectly aligned agent would be, according to Miles' definition: an agent that shares an identical ordering over world states as you do.